Do you love solo lunches?

 Then seasons.

-How many people quietly drift into survival mode without even realizing it happened?
+How many of us quietly drift into survival mode without even realizing it happened?

 Not unhappy exactly.